GaddisM/The-BUYER/README.md

 > **Answer:** `0072ca0d0adc9a1b2e1625db4409f57fc32b5a09c414786bf08c4d8e6a073654`

 SHA256 of the replacement `wsync.exe`.
-Two distinct hashes suggest a deliberate recompile to evade hash-based detection. ⚠️ Do not upload to VirusTotal.
+Two distinct hashes suggest a deliberate recompile to evade hash-based detection.

 ---